MileHacker Logo

 • The areas around the Dicle Bridge (On Gözlü Köprü) at sunset are a beloved spot for locals.

-• Offers beautiful views and a relaxed atmosphere, often less crowded by tourists.
+• Offers beautiful views and an easygoing ambiance, often less crowded by tourists.

 • Nearby archaeological sites continue to be discovered and developed, offering future opportunities for exploration.